benber86/retropgf_grants/vyper.md

 Vyper's design principles have always prioritized security and audibility.
 Over the past couple of years, the team has greatly enhanced the review and audit process of the compiler to ensure the robustness and safety of the language.
 The codebase is regularly reviewed by ChainSecurity, with additional input from StateMind and large protocols working with Vyper.
 Following the discovery of a vulnerability in an older version of the compiler in the summer of 2023, the team responded by quickly coordinating with security professionals and affected protocols to prevent further exploits on other chains such as Optimism and rescue user funds.
 They later organized a $150k audit competition, coordinated bug bounty programs and allocated funding to bring Vyper support to essential smart contract security tools such as Trail of Bits' Slither (static analyzer) and Echidna (fuzzer).
+Vyper is already supported by other tools such as Certora's prover for the formal verification of contracts and work is being done to improve integrations with other popular tools and frameworks (Foundry, Tenderly).

 Since being praised by Vitalik Buterin in 2022 for "quietly continuing to progress and become a better and better Ethereum high-level language", Vyper has seen several upgrades and optimizations that have further solidified its reputation as a reliable, user-friendly and highly efficient choice for smart contract development.
 Compiler optimizations allow the language to systematically offer lower gas costs and contract bytecode size compared to Solidity.
 The elaboration and implementation of the ERC-5202 factory pattern allows developers to deploy larger contracts for minimum deployment gas and to create complex factory contracts.
 Finally, the development of a module system for the language will improve developer experience by limiting the need to reuse code across contracts.

+As Optimism's second largest language, Vyper plays an instrumental role in the Collective's evolution, helping to provide onboard a larger amount of protocols and offer end-users more dapps while fostering language diversity.
+Vyper's unwavering commitment to security and continuous support for Optimism's growth testifies to its profound impact and make it a prime candidate for the retrofunding grant.

 ##### Contribution links